 Top Features of Universal USB Installer (UUI)

-- Integrated USB Formatting: Includes a built-in formatting option using the Fat32 Formatter to prepare your drive, even if it's larger than 32GB.
+- Integrated USB Formatting: Includes a built-in formatting option using the FAT32 Formatter to prepare your drive to boot from USB, even if it is larger than 32 GB.
+Starting with version 2.0.1.6, the default filesystem is exFAT, removing the 4 GB file size limit.

 - Boot Antivirus and Recovery Tools: Supports ISO files from Bitdefender, Kaspersky, AVG, and other system utilities for creating bootable system rescue USBs.